Please follow the steps below to install the app.

 * Records from the app are periodically imported into the Atlasing in Namibia website by the webmaster.
 They do not appear on the website instantly.

-* You cannot edit your records on the app but you can log in to the Atlasing in Namibia website and edit them there, once they have been imported by the webmaster.
+* You cannot view or edit your records on the app but you can log in to the Atlasing in Namibia website and edit them there, once they have been imported by the webmaster.

-* The app includes a photo guide to Alien Plants.
-Open it by tapping anywhere on the Info screen.
+* The app includes photo guides to several groups.
+Open these by tapping anywhere on the Info screen.
 Close it by tapping on the menu (top left) or the Info icon.
 The photos are stored in your device's cache.
 If not all of the photos display, open the guide when you have Internet connectivity and wait until they have all loaded before switching off Internet or closing the app.

 * Locations of vulnerable species such as white rhino, black rhino, pangolin and vulnerable snakes are not displayed on the website.